Pizzuti92/MG-MAMPOSSt/README.md

 The directory data/ stores the datafiles of projected phase spaces (p.p.s) that serve as input to the MG-MAMPOSSt procedure.
 The files are structured as a table where the number of rows coincides with the number of data points.
 The first column is the projected radius in units of ```kpc```, the second and thirds columns represent the l.o.s. velocities and the associated errors in units of ```km/s```.
 Note that data points should be given in the rest frame of the cluster.
 The first two lines are considered as comment lines when MG-MAMPOSSt read the data.

-If a fourth column is given, they should correspond to the weights associated to each measurement.
+If a fourth column is given, the numbers should correspond to the weights associated to each measurement.
 Set the parameter **weights=1** in the input parameter file (see [next section](#input-parameters)), otherwise the weights will be ignored.

 The test data file provided corresponds to a projected phase space realization of a relaxed dark matter halo, populated with a NFW model characterized by r_200=1.41 Mpc and r_s=r_nu=0.33 Mpc.
 As for the velocity anisotropy profile, the halo is generated with a Tiret model (implemented in the MG-MAMPOSSt code) with a parameter beta=1.41.

 ### Input parameters